mcawte/julia/doc/src/devdocs/llvm.md

 dramatically - it'll probably crash or return wrong results.
 We currently use three different addressspaces (their numbers are defined in src/codegen_shared.cpp):

-- GC Tracked Pointers (10): These are pointers to boxed values that may be put into a GC frame.
+- GC Tracked Pointers (currently 10): These are pointers to boxed values that may be put into a GC frame.
 It is loosely equivalent to a `jl_value_t*` pointer on the C side.
 N.B.
 It is illegal to ever have a pointer in this address space that may not be stored to a GC slot.
-- Derived Pointers (11): These are pointers that are derived from some GC tracked pointer.
+- Derived Pointers (currently 11): These are pointers that are derived from some GC tracked pointer.
 Uses of these pointers generate uses of the original pointer.
   However, they need not themselves be known to the GC.
 The GC root placement pass MUST always find the GC tracked pointer from which this pointer is derived and use that as the pointer to root.
-- Callee Rooted Pointers (12): This is a utility address space to express the notion of a callee rooted value.
+- Callee Rooted Pointers (currently 12): This is a utility address space to express the notion of a callee rooted value.
 All values of this address space MUST be storable to a GC root (though it is possible to relax this condition in the future), but unlike the other pointers need not be rooted if passed to a